Skip to main content

 • Packed with protein: The protein in these pumpkin chocolate chip cookies will help keep you satisfied and contribute towards your daily protein goals!
 Don’t worry - you won’t have any chalky aftertaste if you use the correct type of protein powder!

 • Pumpkin goodness: The essence of these healthy pumpkin protein chocolate chip cookies really comes from pumpkin!
-We’re featuring pumpkin puree, pumpkin-flavoured protein powder, and homemade pumpkin pie spice to give you the ultimate fall experience.
+We’re featuring pumpkin puree, pumpkin-flavored protein powder, and homemade pumpkin pie spice to give you the ultimate fall experience.

 • Big cookies: Although these cookies are healthy, don’t be fooled by thinking you won’t be satisfied.
 These cookies are quite huge, yet they’re still nutritious and light!
 I personally love the satisfaction of eating a big cookie, and that’s exactly what you’ll get with this easy fall cookie recipe!

-pumpkin protein cookies on a wire rack
+Four baked pumpkin chocolate chip cookies cooling on a wire rack.

-Is This HIgh Protein Pumpkin Cookie Recipe Healthy?
+Is This HIgh Protein Pumpkin Cookie Recipe Healthy?▼

 Yes, they really are healthy cookies!
 Here’s why: